rickbeeloo/mini_myers/README.md

 ### 🤏 Mini Myers
-Simple SIMD Myers implementation to "check" whether short patterns (<=32nt) are present in a longer text with at most `k` edits.
+SIMD Myers implementation to "check" whether "batches" of short patterns (<=32nt) are present in a longer text with at most `k` edits.

 Mainly for [Barbell](https://github.com/rickbeeloo/barbell) as a faster pre-filter before running [sassy](https://github.com/RagnarGrootKoerkamp/sassy/),